lo6ic/cs-blog/posts/build-a-simple-blog-with-angular-and-scully.md

 For example, open the header.component.html file and add this class to the Angular Project a element: class="navbar-brand".
 Once you save it, it should refresh your browser with the changes.

+### Contact Module

-Let's open a new terminal by selecting the "+" sign in the termnal menu.
+Let's open a new terminal by selecting the "+" sign in the terminal menu.
 This keeps the original terminal (with the server running) alive and gives us a new terminal to run commands from.

 With the new command line open, run this command: